RBC fixed-rate mortgages

 RBC Homeline Plan

 The RBC Homeline Plan is an easy way for you to manage all your credit.
 If you have at least 20% equity in your home, you can use your home as collateral to help consolidate all your debt obligations.
 You can have your existing mortgage, car loans, and lines of credit payments streamlined under a much lower interest rate, saving you thousands of dollars in potential interest costs.

-Using RBC’s Homeline Plan, you’re also able to diversity your mortgage interest rate into both a variable rate and a fixed rate.
-In other words, you’ll be able to separate your mortgage into a fixed rate portion and a variable rate portion.
-The variable rate portion helping you to take advantage of low interest rates and the fixed rate portion protecting you from interest rate hikes.
+Using RBC's Homeline Plan, you're also able to diversity your mortgage interest rate into both a variable rate and a fixed rate.
+In other words, you'll be able to separate your mortgage into a fixed rate portion and a variable rate portion.
+The variable rate portion is helping you to take advantage of low-interest rates, and the fixed-rate portion is protecting you from interest rate hikes.

-For example, you could choose to have 25% of your mortgage using a 5 year fixed rate and the other 75% of your mortgage using a 5 year variable rate.
-The exact percentage split between fixed rate and variable rate is up to you.
+For example, you could choose to have 25% of your mortgage using a 5-year fixed rate and the other 75% of your mortgage using a 5-year variable rate.
+The exact percentage split between a fixed rate and variable rate is up to you.

 You can complete an online pre-approval application and have an RBC mortgage specialist contact you within 24 hours.
 You can also contact your local RBC Royal Bank branch to make an appointment to meet with a mortgage specialist to go over the mortgage pre-approval process.

 You can get pre-approved for an RBC mortgage and get help with the mortgage process from one of the 1,500 RBC Mortgage Specialists across Canada.
 Using RBC's Mortgage Specialist locator, you can find and meet with a mortgage specialist at your convenience.